BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ![platform-overview.png](/platform-overview.png)

-# Revenue Estimates
+# Using Subscription to Grow your Lottery

 If you are on this page, you probably agree that Lotteries are a very profitable way for charities and non-profits to raise funds.

-Monthly Subscription lotteries supercharge this opportunity by enabling charities to easily create and then gradually grow their monthly userbase.
+Monthly Subscription lotteries supercharge this opportunity by enabling charities to easily create a Lotto and then gradually grow their monthly userbase over time.

 The low attrition rates of Direct Debit Subscription Lotteries, combined with steady marketing efforts can produce net positive increases in your subscriber base and monthly income.

 Over a period of time, your Lottery can become a significant supplement to your income.

+# Revenue Estimates

 Estimated Revenues of 6/42 Lottery @ £2 Per Ticket